Abortion Rights Group Accuses Secretary of State of Throwing Out Petition Signatures as Opposition to Constitutional Initiative Grows - Flathead Beacon

 MSRR last month reported that CI 128 received over 117,000 signatures from voters during a recent signature gathering push, nearly double the 60,359 required to get the initiative on the ballot in November.
 Each signature must now be reviewed and verified by county election officials, who ensure signers are registered to vote in the county where they signed the petition and that their signature matches the one on file with the election department.

 Flathead County received around 1,300 pages of signatures.
 Lake County received 633 pages.
-Lincoln County received 121 pages, or 24,656 signatures.
+Lincoln County received 121 pages.

 Opponents to CI 128 have expanded efforts to block the initiative in recent months, filming signature gatherers and challenging the signature verification process.
 Signature gatherers last month reported intimidation and harassment after anti-abortion observers followed and filmed them.
 Anti-abortion groups have, without evidence, said the initiative will open the door for increased sex trafficking and allow taxpayer-funded elective abortions up to the moment of birth.
 Only 1% of abortions occur after fetal viability, according to the Center for Disease Control’s Abortion Surveillance Data.